-- D.2.2.1 The land use strategies for this Neighbourhood are based upon the Tenets for Temagami and the Provincial policies for Area 39applicable provisions of the TemagamiCrown Land Use Plan.
-Policy Atlas.
+- D.2.2.1 The land use strategies for this Neighbourhood are based upon the Tenets for Temagami and the applicable provisions of the Crown Land Use Policy Atlas.
 These documents describe the key features and development principles that form the basis of the policies of this section.
-These principles call for the conservation of wilderness and semi-wilderness values through the preservation of the skyline and its vegetation, island only development, restricted mainland development and restricted access. - D.2.2.2 Goals for the Lake Temagami Neighbourhood, and the Lake itself are as follows: - To implement the Tenets for Temagami; - To protect the ecological functions of the Lake Temagami Neighbourhood; - To ensure the protection of visual aesthetics; - To protect fish and wildlife resources; - To maintain high water quality; - To ensure the character of existing development is reflected in new development; - To encourage the development of patented Land before creating new lots from Crown Land; - To support continuing Crown Land management for the public good and to ensure there is local benefit;
+These principles call for the conservation of wilderness and semi-wilderness values through the preservation of the skyline and its vegetation, island only development, restricted mainland development and restricted access. - D.2.2.2 Goals for the Lake Temagami Neighbourhood, and the Lake itself are as follows: - To implement the Tenets for Temagami; - To protect the ecological functions of the Lake Temagami Neighbourhood; - To ensure the protection of visual aesthetics; - To protect fish and wildlife resources; - To maintain high water quality; - To ensure the character of existing development is reflected in new development; - To encourage the development of Patented Land before creating new lots from Crown Land; - To support continuing Crown Land management for the public good and to ensure there is local benefit;